Edwards-R/understanding_docs/How to use.md

 - Pemphredon morio: iso.
 Dollfuss: 1995
 - Bombus lucorum agg: iso.
 Murray et al: 2008

+### Speaking an iso format Understanding
+People tend to speak iso format understandings in both the acronym and expanded version.
+Given the Understanding *Bombus lucorum agg: iso.
+Murray et al: 2008*, this is typically spoken as either 'Bombus locurum *eye-so* Murray et al, 2008' or 'Bombus lucorum *in the sense of* Murray et al, 2008'.
+For general purpose where people might not be aware of how Understandings work, using *in the sense of* is better as it draws the listener back to the taxonomic root of how Understandings function.
+Any taxonomist listening should be able to immediately comprehend the Understanding in question and what types it relates to.

 ## Aggregates
 Aggregates are used when the Understanding contains multiple types.
 This situation arises only in the case of a split (including when using a split as a compound operation).
 The use of an aggregate denotes that the Understanding is thought to represent *multiple* types.